Outsiders

 Upper Waiting Hall, Houses of Parliament: 8 January 2024 (now closed)

-The touring exhibition is now open for booking for 2025 onwards and can be displayed in any museum, gallery or community space as long as free access is facilitated for those on low incomes.
+The touring exhibition is open for booking from Autumn 2026 onwards and can be displayed in any museum, gallery or community space as long as free access is facilitated for those on low incomes.

 Print